Neimar: Characteristics

 The inspiration for the design of the neighborhood came from the complex built in 1912 along the Daviel Street in Paris.
 It consisted of 40 one-floor houses with gardens, indented from the main street.
 As walkways became larger this way, lawns along the streets were introduced into the urban architecture.
 This style became very popular across the Europe.
 A whole string of new neighborhoods like this encircled eastern outskirts of Belgrade, including Neimar, with names usually containing "suburb" and some member of the royal family.
 These original names either never became popular or were suppressed after World War II and replaced.

 Neimar is entirely a residential area.
 The neighborhood is bounded by some of the most important streets for city's transportation, like the Boulevard of the Liberation (west), South Boulevard and the highway (including the Autokomanda interchange, both south) but itself represents a web of short, narrow streets.
 Until the 1990s the neighborhood managed to preserve its old architecture (mostly short buildings and family houses with yards), but since then several blocks of modern complexes with higher buildings have been constructed.

 There is an elementary school "Svetozar Marković" in the neighborhood.
 Founded in 1950 as the "10th Eight-grade School", it was renamed in 1951.
 The school had no permanent building until the present edifice was built specifically for this purpose, and opened on 20 October 1954.

 A fragmented section of the Mačvanska Street was renamed Mome Kapora Street, in honor of author, painter and Belgrade chronicler Momo Kapor.
 A small square which connects two parts of the former street, and the third, Tamnavska Street, was adapted into the Plateau of Momo Kapor.
 The granite-cobbled square was opened on 28.
 December 2016, and serves as an outdoor cultural stage.

 In the central area of the neighborhood there is a park.
 Formerly known as Neimar Park, it is today officially named Park of Jelena Šantić.
 It covers 0.59 ha.

 In 2019, Branislav Mitrović, architect and member of the Serbian Academy of Sciences and Arts, said that "caricatural architecture, inept compilations and stylish nonsenses" turned once respectable residential neighborhood of Neimar, so as Senjak and Dedinje, into chaos.

 At some point, the neighborhood was placed under the preliminary legal protection.
 This protection expired in December 2020, and the vacuum in the protection was used by some investors who rushed to purchase lots with villas and obtain building permits.
 Citizens' groups pushed for the full protection of the entire Neimar slope of the Vračar hill, under the name of Kotež Neimar.
 In April 2021 it was announced that, by June, city's Institute for the Cultural Monuments Protection will decide whether Neimar will be proclaimed a cultural monument.
+This didn't happen, and demolition of old villas continued, either without permits with inspections halting works when demolition is already finished, speedy demolishing them in only couple of hours, or even tearing down houses which are in the process of protection evaluation.